houcinhadjaissa-cyber/Autopro/docs/AI_CONTEXT.md

 - Update `CURRENT_STATUS.md` and `PROJECT_LOG.md`
 - Create `ECOSYSTEM_INTEGRATION_PLAN.md`
 - Continue reviewing and enhancing remaining files (Payments, Vehicle History, Service Booking, B2B Fleet, etc.)
+# Latest Recovery Override – Project Status Update

+## Current Phase
+We are in the **Big Documentation & Planning Update Phase**.
+The focus is on completing all researched features, reorganizing key files, and preparing a solid foundation before full technical implementation.

+## Recently Completed Work
+- **COMPATIBILITY_ENGINE.md** has been fully completed and reorganized into two parts (Core Specification + Advanced Implementation).
+Multiple researched sections were added, including Matching Logic, Data Model, OBD Integration, Security, Monetization, Governance, and Future Roadmap.
+- **DATA_MODEL_NOTES.md** has been significantly upgraded with detailed table structures, relationships, security patterns, data retention policies, and multi-project reusability guidelines.

+## Important Notes
+- The project is being built with long-term reusability and ecosystem integration in mind.
+- All major planning files are being updated regularly to maintain continuity.
+- The owner is working step-by-step with a focus on quality and future scalability.

+## Next Planned Actions
+- Create and maintain `MASTER_PROJECT_CONTEXT.md`
+- Continue expanding `ECOSYSTEM_INTEGRATION_PLAN.md`
+- Review and improve remaining files